acabreira1/pluginparameters/README.md

 ##License

-This library is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) but if you are interested in purchasing a commercial license to use it in proprietary code, please contact me with a PM at the [JUCE forum](http://www.rawmaterialsoftware.com/memberlist.php?mode=viewprofile&u=347).
-The cost of a commercial license is 150eur.
+This library is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) *without the Preset Manager*.
+A commercial license which includes additionally a Preset Manager is available for 150eur.
+Please send me a Personal Message (PM) at the [JUCE forum](http://www.rawmaterialsoftware.com/memberlist.php?mode=viewprofile&u=347) for more information.